PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ## PostHog and LogRocket feature comparison

 PostHog offers a much wider selection of tools than LogRocket, including several tools that are helpful to frontend developers — such as feature flags, and experimentation.
-PostHog is also entirely open source, meaning that it offers far greater extensibility than LogRocket.
+PostHog is also entirely open source, meaning that it offers far greater transparency than LogRocket.
+You can even develop your own PostHog apps!

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">